 Coast G19 LED Inspection Flashlight

 Remember the giant Maglite flashlights carried my many a police officer and security guard in the 80’s and 90’s?
 Yeah, the ones that required four or five D batteries to emit a rather unimpressive beam of light, but we’re typically tougher than the men wielding them.
 Well this is the brand’s miniature, pocket-sized version, and sports a water and shock-resistant aluminum housing that is just as rugged as its full-sized Maglite counterparts.
-The Maglite Solitaire also comes with 3 different light beams controlled by twisting the flashlight’s head and makes a cost-efficient addition to your everyday carry. – Buy It
+The Maglite Solitaire also comes with 3 different light beams controlled by twisting the flashlight’s head and makes a cost-efficient addition to your everyday carry. – Shop Now

 Mini Perman Flashlight

 For a flashlight that claims 1,000 lumens of output to be under five bucks, its only natural question its validity.
 And while we don’t own this particular flashlight personally, over 365 reviews on Amazon have questioned the flashlight’s 1,000 lumens claim, yet almost every review is a positive one.
 Why?
 Well buyers are digging the Mini Perman’s bright Cree light — whatever lumen count it happens to be — it’s EDC-friendly portable size, and it’s abrasion-resistant aircraft aluminum construction.
-One thing is for sure, a lot of consumers are adding this little gem to their everyday carry, and at under $5, you can definitely afford to give it a try yourself. – Buy It
+One thing is for sure, a lot of consumers are adding this little gem to their everyday carry, and at under $5, you can definitely afford to give it a try yourself. – Shop Now

 Streamlight Nano Light